 Hot sun, warm air, longer days, and more time spent outside all pretty much synonymous with the summertime.
 These details may make for a fun time, but for senior dogs, the heat and increased activity can make life a little tough.
 Of course, that can be true for any dog regardless of their age or bill of health, and it is absolutely possible for an aging dog to enjoy spending time with her family outside during the summer months.

-Special considerations for summer
+Special considerations for senior dogs in summer

 Accounting for the heat is a precaution that should be taken with all dogs, and the ASPCA has a few things to look out for to keep your pet safe that ring true across the board, regardless of age.
 Easy access to water is an absolute must, as is providing a shady retreat, like a beach umbrella at the shore or a shady trail on a hike, if your dog seems to be overheating.
 (An overheated dog can usually be seen panting or drooling, and may have difficulty breathing or even collapse if attention isn't paid right away.)

-General care tips include basic measures that should be taken with any dog, but ring especially true for seniors, like not keeping your dog inside of a parked car, making sure to supervise them in potentially dangerous situations, like around swimming pools or other bodies of open water, and in places where they could fall, like open windows or unsecured balconies.
-Taking your pet in for a late-spring or pre-summer check-up can maintain their overall health as well as keep you up to date on proactive treatments, like flea, tick, and heartworm preventative.
+General care tips include basic measures that should be taken with any dog, but ring especially true for seniors, like not keeping your dog dog inside of a hot car or a parked car, making sure to supervise them in potentially dangerous situations, like around swimming pools or other bodies of open water, and in places where they could fall, like open windows or unsecured balconies.
+Taking your pet in for a late-spring or pre-summer check-up can maintain their overall health as well as keep you up to date on proactive treatments, like flea, tick, and heart worm preventative.

-Finally, if your dog seems especially slowed down, leaving him at home where he's comfortable and safe.
+Finally, if your dog seems especially slowed down by summer heat, keep your dog cool by leaving him at home where he's comfortable and safe.
 Decreased appetite, difficulty breathing, favoring certain limbs over others, and a general tendency to sleep more are all listed by the AVMA as common symptoms among aging dogs, any of which can make a long outing or even extended time in the sun almost too much for them to bear.